medialab/spsm-database-api/README.md

 ### Download select columns from a table

-To download an entire table onto your computer and/or disk, run the following command:
+To download only certain columns of a table, which might be a good idea if it has text columns and the file would otherwise be very big, run the following command:

 ```console
 $ spsm download columns